hack3rman/TryHackMe/djinn.md

 lago      proof.sh
 ```

-###Conclusion
+### Conclusion
 Wow.
 That was quite a ride.
 Spawning 2 days it combined both CTF and real world issues I guess.
-In the end the creds.txt and the root program were just rabbit hole.
+In the end the creds.txt and the root program were just rabbit holes.
 I really liked this room (even more I could beat it myself).
 Get it touch for feedback :)